This post is on EPF i-Saraan aka KWSP i-Saraan (previously known as the 1Malaysia Retirement Savings Scheme (SP1M)).

 - Then select EPF Payment from the options

 - Followed by selecting Account & Payment Type (Bayaran Caruman Pilihan Sendiri or Bayaran caruman i-Saraan / i-Suri)

 - At this step, make sure you choose Bayaran caruman i-Saraan / i-Suri

 - Fill in details (Member’s Name, Member’s EPF No., Member’s NRIC No., Contribution Month, and Contribution Amount)

 Once the transaction is completed, do keep a copy of the transaction slip for future reference.

-As for me, I made my EPF i-Saraan contribution through Public Bank online and Maybank2u in early 2019.
-I also share the step-by-step screenshot of how I made these transactions online.
+As for me, I made my EPF i-Saraan contributions through Public Bank online and Maybank2u.
+I also share the step-by-step with screenshots on how to make an EPF contribution online.

 You can read the details in my sharing below:

 If you wish to make EPF i-Saraan payment through Public Bank or Maybank, do have a look at my sharing above.

 One important thing is to remember to choose ‘i-Saraan / i-Suri‘ from the ‘Type of EPF payment’ drop-down menu.